aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 ### Nakh limits

-Only one Nakh can be sent per sender/receiver pair.
+Only one Nakh flow is allowed per sender/receiver pair across both PendingNakh and Nakh.

 Nakh text maximum length is 240 characters.